consistent-milk12/masstree/README.md

 Two benchmark suites: `lock_comparison` (vs `Mutex`/`RwLock<BTreeMap>`) and `concurrent_maps` (vs `crossbeam-skiplist`).

+### Benchmark Caveats (Why The Gap Can Look Huge)

+- Most read-throughput numbers use `MassTree::get_ref(..., &guard)` (no `Arc` clone) with a **guard pinned once per thread**, this is a best-case for Masstree’s design.
+- `Mutex<BTreeMap>` / `RwLock<BTreeMap>` benchmarks take a lock **per operation** (as you would with a shared map), and use the standard library locks (not `parking_lot`).
+- `crossbeam-skiplist::SkipMap` does not expose a reusable epoch guard in its high-level API, many operations pin/unpin internally per call.
+For a closer “same guard model” comparison, use `crossbeam_skiplist::base::SkipList` with an explicitly pinned guard.
+- Current node allocation tracking (`SeizeAllocator`) uses a mutex on allocatio/deallocation, most read-heavy benchmarks don’t allocate nodes (and many “write” mixes are updates), so this overhead won’t show up unless you benchmark split-heavy growth.
+- Concurrent-write results should be treated as being "WRONG" until remaining write-correctness bug (missing keys under contention) is fixed.

 ### Where MassTree Does Well

 **Concurrent read throughput (32 threads):**